THE

 (Front.
 Psychology, 2018; 9: 575.)

 It is difficult to gain the moral sensibilities we leave childhood without.
 Genetic inheritance and early experience impose a brain structure and function that will determine what we believe and how we behave, and it is not easily reversed--for the survival imperative requires the brain to learn about and adapt to the environment, to become what we must to survive.
 And then to imprint through repetition the beliefs and behaviors that have appeared to relieve our fears and aided our survival.
 The brain that does not develop critical cognitive independence and flexibility will be anchored to its initial orientations.
+The importance of education lies in expanding the formative environment to challenge the impressions of our first experiences.

 Childhood is a process of learning, of finding one's way to live successfully in the social environment in which one has been placed.
 Once success is comfortably achieved--and for many it is never--the brain becomes dependent, to a greater or lesser degree, on the maintenance of that environment... hence, one's personal politics--liberal openness and desire for change and improvements suggests less dependency on existing conditions, and a moral sensibility for their inadequacy.
 The conservative reaction to the liberal's pursuit of improvements implies a deep primal sense of threat to his familiar and protective environment.
-Political and violent conflicts are between the defense of what was and what is, and the demand for what should be.
+Political and violent conflicts are between the defense of what was and what is, and the aspiration for what should be.

 Even 2000 years of Christianity, which professes to teach love, forgiveness, mercy, and kindness to strangers, and gives warnings to sinners of eternal damnation, has not moderated sufficiently the fear emotions that breed conflict and mayhem to achieve "peace on earth, and goodwill toward men"--despite the promise of eternal salvation.